-Why Have Concerts? - By Emma Hart, Head of Teaching
+Why Have Concerts? - By Maddy Kelly, Mini Maestros Head of Teaching

 The Mini Maestros concerts are a wonderful way to celebrate our year of learning and confidence building together.
-They provide an opportunity for building community through inter-generational social time, and most importantly, allow our children to present their love of music and learning before a very supportive and loving audience.
+They provide an opportunity for children to present their love of music and share their learning with friends and family.

-One of the primary benefits of an experience such as this, is the building of confidence in public settings.
+This experience encourages children to appear in front of a loving and supportive audience, which in turn builds their confidence in public settings and provides them with a sense of empowerment and achievement.
 Many parents of past graduates have attributed their child’s ability to present enthusiastically at school assemblies, performances and even reading solo in class, to the early performance opportunities provided at Mini Maestros classes and concerts.

-Further still, concerts allow children to watch their peers and learn how to be part of an audience.
+In addition, concerts allow children to watch their peers and learn how to be part of an audience.
 This is integral for the development of listening, and critical thinking skills (analysis).
 Research suggests that children learn best from their peers, and our observations over the years confirm this.
-Children absolutely love watching the other age groups, which gives them and their families a marker of how far they’ve come, or what to look forward to in the year ahead.
+Children absolutely love watching the other age groups, as it allows them to see the skills and activities that are coming up as they progress through the program, as well as look back on how far they have come.

 Possibly the most interesting trend we have noticed is that we cannot always predict who will be most comfortable on stage, based on the classroom personality.
 Many times we have been amazed by the more reserved child who absolutely shines on stage, and embraces the opportunity to express themselves in full!

 The most important thing to remember is that our concerts are about having fun!
 As teachers we agree it’s our favourite day of the year, as it’s always so full of joy.
 We love the opportunity to bring all the children and families come together, developing our sense of community and celebrating all our incredible tiny singers and musicians.

 - Meet The Franchisees - Julia Kaplan - Owner/Operator of our Dingley/Hampton/Sandringham Franchise